Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 This repository is a modified version of the [official Wazuh-Ansible repository's playbook file](https://github.com/wazuh/wazuh-ansible/tree/master/playbooks).
 It is created to fit the needs of a SIEM solution for [MUST](https://www.must.ac.ug/).
+It was installed following the [official Wazuh guide for deployment with Ansible](https://documentation.wazuh.com/current/deployment-options/deploying-with-ansible/index.html).

 *This documentation assumes the reader has at least a basic understanding of Ansible and Wazuh, specifically on the syntax and function of the configurations.*